-One of his favorite YouTubers, Shay Carl, mentioned being on Dave Ramsey’s program—a passing comment—that one could argue, changed Mitchel’s life.
+One of his favorite YouTubers, Shay Carl, mentioned being on a popular financial guru’s program—a passing comment—that one could argue, changed Mitchel’s life.

 Mitchel was stunned.
 “I actually couldn’t even believe it.
 I felt sick to my stomach.
-I called my parents, ‘Do you realize we just signed up for more than $100k in loans?’”
+I called my parents, ‘Do you realize we just signed up for more than $100k in student loans?’”

 First up, he leveraged his “overwhelming student loan burden” in a conversation with his intern advisor and got a job offer to the tune of $47,000/year.

-Because Mitchel had been living off his loans, his post-college life with a real-job was a distinct downgrade: “I took my college lifestyle and dropped it quite a bit lower.”
-He moved into the least expensive studio he could find and he set about learning everything there was to learn about loans.
+Because Mitchel had been living off of his loans, his post-college life with a real-job was a distinct downgrade: “I took my college lifestyle and dropped it quite a bit lower.”
+He moved into the least expensive studio he could find and he set about learning everything there was to learn about loans and repayment plans.

 “I realized that I had a six-month grace period before I would be paying interest upon interest.
 So, for those first six months—there is really no other way to say it—I was frugal to the extreme in order to save money.
-I slept on a futon, ate noodles and peanut butter and jelly for days and piled up as much money as humanly possible before end of the deferment period.”
+I slept on a futon, ate noodles and peanut butter and jelly for days and piled up as much money as humanly possible before the end of the deferment period.”
 Every extra dollar went to making student loan payments.

-Mitchel continued paying off debt, attacking the smallest loans first.
+Mitchel continued paying off debt, attacking the smallest loan amounts first.
 Even if the progress was slow, it was progress, and that kept him motivated.
 But it wasn’t all small progress.
 There were a couple big milestones that helped him push through to the finish line:

 - Hard Work—Mitchel took a new job and got a $20k raise.
 But he didn’t change his quality of life in the slightest.